tinkerbell/tinkerbell.org/content/concepts/_index.md

 ## The Template

-A template is a YAML definition which defines the overall workflow.
-It is independent of a worker and therefore fetches the worker values using Go template when a workflow is created.
+A Template is a YAML definition which defines the actions and tasks in the Workflow.
+It is independent of the Hardware Data which is defined separately and is substituted in a template at the time of creating a Workflow.

-A user must write a template based on a valid template format.
+A template is comprised of _tasks_, which are executed sequentially, in the order in which they are declared.
+Each task may consist of multiple _actions_.
+Each task supports its own volumes, workers, and environment variables.
+The volumes and environment variables defined for a particular task are inherited by each action in that particular task.

-A template may include custom variables which will be substituted before execution.
+A template may include custom variables which will be substituted before execution in a Workflow.
-For example, in the below, _worker_ is targeted hardware that is defined separately and is substituted in a template at the time of creating a workflow.

-Templates are each stored as blobs in the database; they are later parsed, during the creation of a workflow.

-A user can CRUD a template using the CLI (`tink template`).

-Here is a sample workflow template:
+Here is a sample template:

 ```yaml
 version: "0.1"